 Dr. Frank Ochberg is a founding board member of the International Society for Traumatic Stress Studies.
-He also wrote, for the Dart Center for Journalism and Trauma, about this second stage of adaptation to the initial stressor.
-His observations may sound very familiar to many heart attack survivors.
+He also wrote, for the Dart Center for Journalism and Trauma, about how the responses of family and friends can impact this “disruption” stage of adaptation.
+His observations may sound very familiar to heart attack survivors.
 For example:

 Find out more about Post Traumatic Stress in Not Just For Soldiers Anymore: Post Traumatic Stress After a Heart Attack.

 NOTE FROM CAROLYN: I wrote much more about the adjustment to becoming a patient in my book,“A Woman’s Guide to Living with Heart Disease”.
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 30% off the list price).